-You can submit a data subject request for any of these rights, for a combination of them, or for all of them.
-It’s your rights, so you decide how you’re going to exercise them.
+You can submit a data subject request for any of these rights, a combination of them, or all of them.
+It’s your right, so you decide how to exercise them.

 The GDPR gives them 30 days to respond to your request.
-They may take another 30 days if your request makes it complicated to respond in the initial 30 days.
+They may take another 30 days if your submission makes it complicated to answer in the initial 30 days.

 If you don’t receive a response in that period, it is time to reach out to the data protection authority.

-There are two points in time in which you could lodge a complaint to the competent data protection authority:
+There are two points in time in which you could complain to the competent data protection authority:

-Lodging a complaint to the competent authority is as easy as it can get.
+Lodging a complaint to the competent authority is as easy as possible.
 Although many authorities have complaint forms on their websites, many of them would accept a complaint submitted in any way.

 The tricky part here is to figure out which data protection authority is the competent one.
-But, even if you don’t get it right and lodge a complaint to the wrong authority, they will just refuse your complaint and will tell you what’s the right address.
-So, in the worst case scenario, you’ll just waste some time.
+But, even if you don’t get it right and lodge a complaint to the wrong authority, they will refuse your complaint and tell you what’s the correct address.
+So, in the worst-case scenario, you’ll waste some time.

 The following data protection authorities are competent in your situation:

 Here’s a list of all the EU DPAs if you are dealing with the GDPR.

 Last but not least, you can file a lawsuit to protect your online privacy rights as long as you suffer some damages due to the violations.